-- A \$1.2 million increase in revenues in fiscal 2004 related to the license and sale of the technology related to our next generation video semiconductor product to Leadtek as compared to revenues recognized related to the development effort with Leadtek in fiscal 2003, which effort was terminated in fiscal 2004 in connection with the license and sale transaction; - A \$1.7 million increase in revenues attributable to our IP semiconductor telephony technology, primarily attributable to a July 2003 license of the Audacity T2 and T2U semiconductor products and Veracity software to a single customer; and - A \$1.0 million increase in recurring service revenues attributable to our Packet8 service.
+- A \$1.2 million increase in revenues in fiscal 2004 related to the license and sale of the technology related to our next generation video semiconductor product to Leadtek as compared to revenues recognized related to the development effort in fiscal 2003; - A \$1.7 million increase in revenues attributable to our IP semiconductor telephony technology, primarily attributable to a July 2003 license of the Audacity T2 and T2U semiconductor products and Veracity software to a single customer; and - A \$1.0 million increase in service revenues attributable to our Packet8 service.

-These increases in license and service revenues were offset by:
+These increases were offset by:

-- A \$1.4 million reduction in revenues from the June 2000 sale of our video monitoring business; - A \$750,000 decrease in royalties earned from a single customer under a license agreement for our MPEG video compression technology; the final royalty revenues under this license agreement were received in the first quarter of fiscal 2003; and - A decrease of \$386,000 in license and maintenance revenues associated with our hosted iPBX product.
+- A \$1.4 million reduction in revenues associated with the June 2000 sale of our video monitoring business; - A \$750,000 decrease in royalties earned from a single customer under a license agreement for our MPEG video compression technology; the final royalty revenues under this license agreement were received in the first quarter of fiscal 2003; and - A decrease of \$386,000 in license and maintenance revenues associated with our hosted iPBX product.

 License and service revenues were \$5.3 million in fiscal 2003, a decrease of \$3.3 million from the \$8.6 million recorded in fiscal 2002.
-License and service revenues for both fiscal 2003 and 2002 included approximately \$1.6 million of non-cash revenue recognition associated with the license of our video monitoring technology to Interlogix in fiscal 2001.
+License and other revenues, the majority of which are considered to be non- recurring in nature, consisted primarily of technology licenses and related maintenance revenues, as well as royalties earned under such licenses.
+License and other revenues for both fiscal 2003 and 2002 included approximately \$1.6 million of non-cash revenue recognition associated with the license of our video monitoring technology to Interlogix in fiscal 2001.
 The decrease in fiscal 2003 was primarily attributable to:

 - A \$1.2 million decrease in royalties earned by Netergy under a license agreement for certain of our video compression technology.
 Royalty revenue recognized under this agreement totaled \$750,000 for fiscal 2003 as compared to approximately \$2 million for fiscal 2002.
-The licensee's obligations to pay royalties on shipments of products that incorporate our technology terminated in the first quarter of fiscal 2003 upon this royalty payment of \$750,000 by the licensee; - A decrease of approximately \$1 million in revenues associated with our license of service creation environment (SCE) technology to Lucent and unified messaging technology to Milinx; - A \$1.1 million decrease in license revenue associated with our embedded IP telephony firmware technology, e.g., Veracity VoIP software and Audacity-T2 based reference design kits marketed by Netergy; and - A decrease of approximately \$1.5 million in non-recurring license and maintenance revenues associated with our legacy videoconferencing technology.
+The licensee's obligations to pay royalties on shipments of products that incorporate our technology terminated in the first quarter of fiscal 2003 upon payment of the \$750,000; - A decrease of approximately \$1 million in revenues associated with our license of service creation environment (SCE) technology to Lucent and unified messaging technology to Milinx; - A \$1.1 million decrease in license revenue associated with our embedded IP telephony firmware technology, e.g., Veracity VoIP software and Audacity-T2 based reference design kits marketed by Netergy; and - A decrease of approximately \$1.5 million in non-recurring license and maintenance revenues associated with our legacy videoconferencing technology.

-These decreases in license and service revenues were partially offset by:
+These decreases were partially offset by: